PascaL-IT/Hibernate-JPA-JDBC/Readme.md

-# Accessing databases in Java with JDBC, Hibernate/ORM/JPA
+# Accessing databases in Java with JDBC and Hibernate ORM as JPA Provider